-Admissions 385-1177
+Dean of Admissions 385-1177

 Admissions handles all the paperwork involved in keeping your admissions record up-to-date from the moment you first apply for admission until the day you graduate and receive your degree.
-If you need to know whether the University received your application, high school or other college transcripts, or how much it costs to register, where to register, when, and how, the Admissions people in Room 101 (Admissions Window), 103 and 105, first floor of the Administration Building, are there to help.
-General admissions and program counseling as well as referral services are also available from this office.
+If you need to know whether the University received your application, high school or other college transcripts, or how much it costs to register, where to register, when, and how, the Admissions people in Room 101 (Admissions Window), 103 and 105, first floor of the Administration Building, are there to help.\

+\General admissions and program counseling as well as referral services are also available from this office primarily through the Admissions Counseling Office.